The cross body hammer curl is an isolation exercise used to train the muscles in your upper arms and forearms.

 During each rep, your wrists should remain in a neutral position, as if you were holding a hammer and preparing to hammer a nail into a plank of wood.

-Pause briefly at the top, before lowering the dumbbell under control to the initial position.
+Pause briefly at the top, before lowering the dumbbell under control to the starting position.

 Don’t worry about keeping the elbow stationary.
 As you can see in the video above, it’s normal for there to be a small amount of elbow movement as you complete each rep.